 Stress or anxiety may cause some people to feel tightness in the throat, or feel as if something is stuck in the throat.
 This is called globus hystericus.

-Problems that involve the esophagus often cause swallowing problems, including:
+Problems that involve the esophagus often cause swallowing problems.
+These may include:

-Chest pain, the feeling of food stuck in the throat, or heaviness or pressure in the neck or upper or lower chest may be present, as well as:
+Chest pain, the feeling of food stuck in the throat, or heaviness or pressure in the neck or upper or lower chest may be present.

 You may have problems swallowing with any eating or drinking, or only with certain types of foods or liquids.
 Difficulty eating very hot or cold foods, dry crackers or bread, meat, or chicken may be an early sign of swallowing problems.